Abarvisionco/Slancer/README.md

 <img src="./static/images/fav.svg" width='200px'>

+## Structure
+Description of applications and project foldering
+#### Karamooz:
+ this is project and including settings and asgi files and main packages and main urls

+#### main:
+The main routers of the project include the main pages, the default settings of the project without facilities, etc.

+#### resume:
+Users' resume settings, creating, deleting, displaying and updating their information are available in this application.

+#### company:
+Users' company settings, creating, deleting, displaying and updating their information are available in this application.

+#### users:
+User section settings and their models, SMS settings, etc.

+#### chat:
+Employer and trainee chat room settings and routers

 ## Execution
 For better project execution, it is recommended to use a virtual environment.
 To install it: